wp-plugins/stats-counter/readme.txt

 The Stats Counter track:

-* Unique Users Analytics: analyze your unique user analytics
+* Unique User Analytics: analyze your unique users

 * Statistics by city
 * Statistics by country